influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

-If using [Kapacitor v1.5.3](/kapacitor/v1.5/about_the_project/releasenotes-changelog/#v1-5-3-2019-06-18) or newer and InfluxDB with [authentication enabled](/influxdb/v1.7/administration/authentication_and_authorization/), set the `[http].shared-secret` option in your Kapacitor configuration file to a non-empty string.
+If using [Kapacitor v1.5.3](/kapacitor/v1.5/about_the_project/releasenotes-changelog/#v1-5-3-2019-06-18) or newer and InfluxDB with [authentication enabled](/influxdb/v1.7/administration/authentication_and_authorization/), set the `[http].shared-secret` option in your Kapacitor configuration file to the shared secret of your InfluxDB instances.

 ```toml
 # ...